A Short History of the Brotherhood of the Rosy Cross

 They secretly influenced many of the early spiritual movements in America, including Mother Ann Lee's Shakers, who numbered secret Rosicrucians among their followers.
 The Rosicrucian Brotherhood was particularly influential in the Ephrata Cloister or Commune, which was but the outer order of an inner Rosicrucian order (its founder Conrad Beissel was a Rosicrucian who had come to America to join Magister Kelpius).

 One of their areas of greatest influence was among George Rapp's Harmonists.
-Father Rapp was himself a Rosicrucian and an alchemist (a large amount of gold was found secreted near his alchemical laboratory after his death).
-Again, the Harmonists were but the outer order of an inner Rosicrucian order and even today the Brotherhood of the Rosy Cross maintains a strong presence in the Harmonists' settlement at New Harmony, Indiana.
+Father Rapp was himself a Rosicrucian and an alchemist.
+After his death a half-million dollars of pure gold was found secreted in a vault near his alchemical laboratory which may still be viewed to this day.
+Again, the Harmonists were but the outer order of an inner Rosicrucian order and even today The Brotherhood of the Rosy Cross maintains a strong presence in the Harmonists' settlement at New Harmony, Indiana.

 This settlement was sold by the Harmonists to Robert Owen and his group of scientists, educators and social experimenters who fell strongly under the Rosicrucian influence.
 While no genuine Rosicrucian will ever make a public disclosure of their affiliation with the Angelic Society, it is certain that Robert Owen lived in the spirit of authentic Rosicrucianism.
 He later made a public confession of his conversion to Spiritualism, itself an outgrowth of Rosicrucian influence.
 His son Robert Dale Owen was an ardent advocate of Spiritualism and was a "ghost hunter" and paranormal investigator in the 19th century, long before it became fashionable as it is today.
 He wrote a book called "Footfalls On the Boundary of Another World."